nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes the `addtags 1 t/christian t/fallRisk` command to add the tags christian and fallRisk to patient 1 in the displayed patient list.
+Step 2: The user executes the `addt 1 t/christian t/fallRisk` command to add the tags christian and fallRisk to patient 1 in the displayed patient list.
 The `AddTagsCommandParser` will be called to validate the input, ensuring that the index is valid and at least one tag is provided.
 Upon successful validation, it creates an `AddTagsCommand` instance.

 <box type="info" seamless>
 <b>Note</b>: Since multiple inputs are allowed, a set of tags are passed around, each of which is to be added if the above requirements are met.